APA Style Guide

 Example:

-Add the page number when using a direct quote.
+Add the page number when using a short direct quote of 40 words or less.

 Questions & Help